 For example, we might have one file for user interaction (prints and inputs), and another file for data storage (saving and retrieving things from a file).

 At the moment the different concerns of a Python application may not be obvious to you.
 That's normal!
 Over time, you'll learn more about this.
 With more experience, it'll become clearer when things will benefit from getting split into files.

 Separating files by concerns, assuming we give the files good names, also helps us find code more easily.
-If you have a file called
+If you have two fils called

-Using files (and folders) also does wonders for organisation.
-You can put files related to working with different types of data storage into one folder, for example.
+Using files and folders also does wonders for organisation.
+You could put files related to working with different types of data storage into one folder, for example.

 As your files grow, they start getting more difficult to read.
 You may have many functions and variables, and finding things may require a lot of scrolling.

 Modern editors have features to make it easier to find where things are defined, but this isn't a perfect solution.